ur-whitelab/md-agent/mdagent/mainagent/README_evaluate.md

 df2 = evaluator.automate(prompt_set2, agent_params2)
 df2 # display results from both prompts
 ```
-Another way to get run_id: you could access `evaluator.evaluations` list and pull the key
+Another way to get run_id: you can access `evaluator.evaluations` list and pull the key
 `run_id` from the dictionary that contains the results of the first prompt.

 ## Additional Information